intel/pmem-csi/README.md

 ### Labels initialization is needed once per emulated NVDIMM

-The first OS startup in currently used dev.system with emulated NVDIMM triggers creation of one device-size pmem region and ndctl would show zero remaining available space.
-To make emulated NVDIMMs usable by ndctl, we use labels initialization steps which have to be run once after first bootup with new device(s).
+In the dev.system with emulated NVDIMM, the first OS startup triggers the creation of one device-size pmem region and `ndctl` shows zero remaining available space.
+To make emulated NVDIMMs usable by `ndctl`, we use labels initialization, which must be once after the first bootup with new device(s).
-These steps need to be repeated if device backing file(s) start from scratch.
+You must repeat these steps if the device backing file(s) starts from scratch.

-For example, these commands for set of 2 NVDIMMs:
+For example, use these commands for a set of 2 NVDIMMs:
-(can be re-written as loop for more devices)

 ```sh
 ndctl disable-region region0